 The power of nature to transform air pollutants is a mighty force.
-We are able to utilize and intensify a combination of different of ours atmosphere’s tools like fast electrons, UV-light and active oxygen species in our ModuPlasma™ to control the abatement of air pollutants onsite -make it more effective and faster.
+We are able to utilize and intensify a combination of different of our atmosphere’s tools like fast electrons, UV-light, and active oxygen species in our ModuPlasma™ to control the abatement of air pollutants onsite -make it more effective and faster.

 Non-Thermal Plasmas (Cold plasma), on the other hand, are non-equilibrium ionized gases, with two temperatures: ions and neutrals stay at a low temperature, whereas electrons are much hotter.
 Only electrons are energized in the gas.
 Cold plasma is generally created by the provision of electrical energy to different inert gases.

 Exhausted gasses do not have to be heated as a whole the applied electrical energy will selectively heat the electrons due to their small mass.
 Subsequently, these energetic electrons will collide with the gas molecules (e.g., CO2 or N2), causing excitation, ionization, and dissociation.

 ✓ Microwave Discharge (MW)